c3c/E-Safenet/README.md

 Results are displayed as-is, this program is not complete.
 Feel free to do with it as you see fit.

 ![COA tool](../resources/coatool.png?raw=true)

+## CPLEX model

+For the mathematical implementation of the ciphertext-only attack, [cplex_coa.mod](cplex_coa.mod) provides a CPLEX model for the Binary Integer Programming problem that represents the maximization of printable characters in an E-Safenet encrypted document.

 ## Credits